• Skip to Content

 Our Master of Health Administration program participates in the Schools of Public Health Application Service (SOPHAS), http://www.sophas.org/.
 The MHA Admissions process has two steps.
 (1) All MHA applications must be submitted through the national SOPHAS service and (2) applicants must also submit a WVU Graduate application, https://graduateadmissions.wvu.edu/.

-In addition to the application, applicants must submit to SOPHAS a personal statement, two or three letters of reference, a current resume/curriculum vitae, and all university transcripts.
-SOPHAS requires original transcripts from ALL U.S. and International institutions attended (even Study Abroad).
+In addition to the application, applicants must submit to SOPHAS a personal statement, two letters of reference, a current resume/curriculum vitae, and all university transcripts.
+SOPHAS requires original transcripts from ALL U.S. and international institutions attended (even Study Abroad).

 There is a SOPHAS application fee.